cmdlucas/react-mediaquery/README.md

 ```

-The Provider can be served an initial screen width either by supplying the user agent as seen below or by supplying a function that returns a specific number
+The Provider can be served an initial screen width either by supplying the user agent as seen below or by supplying a function that explicitly returns a specific number

 ```
 //...